Looking Good Online: 5 Essential Business Tips

 1. Ageing Site Design: Why it's erroding away your online customers

 You’ll never get asked to dance when wearing yesteryear’s stitches.
 Your web site’s design is like fashion: it goes out of date.
 When your competitors are wearing the latest gear it becomes increasingly more difficult to get the attention you once did.
 So how often is a redesign or makeover necessary?
 It depends on how solid your site design was to begin with.
 If you started small with a conservative budget then your site’s design was probably reflective of that – so if you’re reading this 2 or more years after the fact, then now’s a good time to start looking at current web design trends.
 Even if you were in the position to spend up big on a killer design at the start, stand back every 2-3 years and take stock of how you look now compared to other web sites.
-Remember the high-street shopping strip analogy: your business is likely to suffer if you’re the worst looking store in the street; and finally even if you believe your site still looks great seek an impartial opinion (spouses exempt) because often we form an emotional attachment.
-I cannot tell you how many times I’ve heard the words, “What’s wrong with my site, it looks fine?” when I’ve been staring at a site in dire need of attention.
+Remember the high-street shopping strip analogy: your business is likely to suffer if you’re the worst looking store in the street.

 2. Quality Content: Panda, anyone?

 You have to give it to Google, they’re doing their best to tidy up search results by focusing, and ultimately serving, quality web pages that feature original content.
 The days of “Welcome to our website”, followed by a paragraph written by John from accounts should be a thing of the past.
-In 2011 you need to be witty, dedicated and engaging when writing web page content.
+You need to be witty, dedicated and engaging when writing web page content.
 Google also loves blogs that talk about a company’s know-how, so web masters are being forced to become publishers or experts in their field.
 News flash: blogging is not a 25-word paragraph announcing your summer fashion range.
 It’s an excited, informative, emotive and engaging 450 word article setting you apart from your blog-hating competitors.
 Product descriptions must now go beyond “Size 12, black, cotton stitch with red buttons” to a flowing description that makes customers want to hit the Buy button.
-10 words or less didn’t cut it then and it’s certainly not going to hereon in.
-Learn more about Google ‘Panda’ here.

 3. Send out Gems: Creating awesome email newsletters